vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 dates earlier than 1200 B.C. at least.

 Rg-Veda, 5.54.
-13 Yuṣmā dattrasya Maruto vicetaso rāyaḥ gyáma rathyo vayasvataḥ na yo yucchati tiṣyo yathā divo'sme rāranta Marutah sabasriņań.
+13 Yuṣmā dattrasya Maruto vicetaso rāyaḥ gyáma rathyo vayasvataḥ na yo yucchati tiṣyo yathā divo'sme rāranta Marutah sabasriṇań.

 Translation : You wise Maruts, we would like to be disposer of the wealth conferred by you on us ; it should not deviate (from us) as Tiṣya does not deviate from the heavens.